A Simple and Correct Even-Odd Algorithm for the Point-in-Polygon Problem for Complex Polygons: The even-odd algorithm

 $\square$

 \paragraph{Time complexity} All $n$ vertices of the polygon are visited once during the translation and the first three steps of the algorithm.
 All other computations like step four can be completed within constant time.
+Therefore the time complexity for this algorithm is $\mathcal O(n)$.